ronakupadhyaya/Horizons-week-04/day1/vault/README.md

     - Change `maxAge` for cookie session to 10 seconds.
 Login, wait 10 seconds, refresh you page, it should take you to `/login`.

-# Exercise 3.1: Setup MongoDb
+# Part 3.1: Setup MongoDb

 Create a database in mLab.
 Connect to it in your `app.js`:

 ![](img/mongoSetup.png)

-# Exercise 3.2: Make sessions persistent
+# Part 3.2: Make sessions persistent

 If you want to keep your sessions completely confidential, `cookie-session` isn't for you.
 You can read the contents of your session using the builtin